 These steps will be performed when cleaning up a source

-- All backups that are mark as failed (their [backup process](TODO: add link) didn't complete fully) an are older than a day will be deleted.
+All backups that are mark as failed (their backup process didn't complete fully) and are older than a day will be deleted.

-- Real backup size will be calculated.
-Because of the use of hard links in [the backup process](TODO: add link), the size of a backup will not match the size it actually takes on disk.
-Here, we are going to calculate what the real disk space usage is for each backup and save it in the
+Real backup size will be calculated.
+Because of the use of hard links in the backup process, the size of a backup will not match the size it actually takes on disk.
+Here, we are going to calculate what the real disk space usage is for each backup and save it in the real_size_in_kb on each Backup.